Smartphone app allows you to get Wild About Whales

 Eden locals are being encouraged to help fellow whale watchers spot a whale this season, by logging sightings on the Wild About Whales smartphone app.

-Developed by the National Parks and Wildlife Service (NPWS) early last year, the app is the first official guide to whale-watching in NSW, and is available as a free download from the Apple and Google Play stores.
+Developed for the National Parks and Wildlife Service (NPWS) the app is the first official guide to whale-watching in NSW, and is available as a free download from the Apple and Google Play stores.

 NPWS cetacean expert Geoff Ross says the revolutionary app is a great tool for both researchers and the casual opportunist.